History Curriculum - Intent

-The topics planned at Carclaze are taken explicitly from the National Curriculum.
-Specific content is planned by teachers and organised into knowledge organisers, detailing the precise vocabulary and knowledge to be taught in each year group.
-The topics are sensitive to children’s interests.
-Use of the local context and area has been thoughtfully included in our history planning, developing an enriched understanding of our local community.
+The topics taught at Carclaze are taken directly from the National Curriculum.
+Key learning and vocabulary are detailed in the specific knowledge organisers.
+Where appropriate, use of the local context and area is included in our history planning, developing an enriched understanding of our local community.

-Work is recorded in project books at Carclaze and can be evidenced in a range of ways including, art work, written work, photographs or diagrams.
+Work is recorded in topic books and can be evidenced in a range of ways including, art work, written work, photographs or diagrams.

 The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance.
 History is taught, shared and assessed through the specific area of Understanding the World (The World and People and Communities).